Spain: Balearic Islands, Mallorca & Ses Salines

 Included Meals: Breakfast

-After an included breakfast this morning, complimentary transportation is provided to Barcelona International Airport based on your departure time.
+After an included breakfast this morning, complimentary transportation will be provided to Barcelona Airport—a drive of approximately 20 to 30 minutes, depending on traffic.

 Included Meals: Breakfast